aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 })
 ```

-Another option is to create an autocommand which calls `vim.lsp.completion.get()`
+Alternatively, you could create an autocommand which calls
-on the `InsertCharPre` event.
+`vim.lsp.completion.get()` on the `InsertCharPre` event.

 ```lua
 vim.api.nvim_create_autocmd("InsertCharPre", {